ScarletBlossom/AAGSGA/README.md

 # AAGSGA
-This is the code of the paper "adversarial attack on graph structure via genetic algorithm".
+This is the code of the paper "Adversarial Attack on Graph Structure via Genetic Algorithm".